 End switches are another use of the JetHome WS7 in the smart home.
 They can be used to read the status of lock rails on doors or garage doors.
 If the lock is open, the sensor sends a signal to the smart home controller via a discrete input, which in turn will send a notification to the owner's mobile device that he forgot to lock the front door or garage door.

-Obviously JetHome WS7 has many applications in the smart home, and this is not all cases.
+Obviously JetHome WS7 has many applications in a smart home, and this is not all cases.
 Thanks to discrete inputs, smart home owners can control their home from anywhere in the world using a smartphone or other device.
 In addition, discrete inputs allow you to automate many processes in the house, which increases the comfort and safety of life.